keptn/lifecycle-toolkit/docs/docs/contribute/index.md

   Keptn metrics provider.

 * [Documentation contributions](docs/index.md)
-  gives additional guidelines that apply only to documenation contributions and describes the documentation file structure and the documentation tools we use.
+  gives additional guidelines that apply only to documentation contributions and describes the documentation file structure and the documentation tools we use.